Police and Crime Commissioner COVID-19 Extraordinary Funding

 Conditions of Local Funding Awards

-All organisations will be formally notified by email whether their bid has been successful by June 9, 2020.
+All organisations will be formally notified by email if their bid as been successful in week commencing 15th June.

 Organisations with successful bids for funding which are already funded by the Police and Crime Commissioner will receive stand-alone grant agreements covering this specific award.